 This award is sponsored by Le Devoir.

-Kennedy Gordon, Prince George Citizen, for editorials on funding for seniors programs, the significance of the debate over funding local media, and misinformation and NIMBYism.
+Winner: Kennedy Gordon, Prince George Citizen, for editorials on funding for seniors programs, misinformation and NIMBYism and the significance of funding local media.
+Judges said “Gordon’s work demonstrates why local newspapers are essential for democracy in Canada.”

 Stéphanie Grammond, La Presse, for editorials on seizing the opportunity Trump provides for Canada, Canada Post and the catastrophic hidden costs of low-cost trucking.